Holland Park

 It was renamed Holland House after the Earl of Holland’s wife Lady Rich inherited the property.

-Kyoto Garden was designed and built by an eminent Japanese Garden designer and his team.
-It was created to celebrate the Japan Festival in London in 1992.
-This was a co-operative project between the Royal Borough of Kensington and Chelsea and the Kyoto Chamber of Commerce in Japan.
+The Kyoto Garden was created to celebrate the Japan Festival in London in 1992.
+A co-operative project between the Royal Borough of Kensington and Chelsea and the Kyoto Chamber of Commerce in Japan, the garden was designed and built by an eminent Japanese garden designer and his team.

 Holland Park- history